In this article I want to introduce you to a Windows program useful for listening, buying and downloading music in mp3 format.

 Pressing the button at the bottom Show all however, it is possible to display the old style, which shows all the traces relating to the entered keyword, complete with all information such as duration, bit rate, speed and the search engine used.
 To switch to this interface, just click in the search bar and select Traditional research, from which we can also select Complete albums to listen to entire albums.

 Once we find the track we are looking for, we can listen to it by double-clicking directly on Songr or on our default player with right click and click on Play (external), finally buy it from Amazon, eMusic, iTune, Zune or Rhapsody.
-Obviously it is also possible to download the tracks, using the right button and Download in English.
+Obviously it is also possible to download the tracks, using the right button and Download.

 Remember that downloading music with copyright is illegal.
 We don't want to entice music downloads illegally, but simply to present software that can be useful in many ways.